kylegraycar/graycar-consulting/index.markdown

 ___

-### Turbocharging [Kiva][kiva]{:target="_blank"}'s product marketing loop
+### Turbocharging Kiva's product marketing loop

 ![kiva](/img/kiva.png)

-I created the crowdlending platform Kiva's first product marketing process, bridging the gap between Product and Marketing departments.

-This accelerated the pace of experimentation and learning for both teams and led to more product engagement.
+I created crowdlending non-profit [Kiva][kiva]{:target="_blank"}'s first product marketing process, bridging the gap between Product and Marketing departments.
+This accelerated the pace of experimentation and learning for both teams and led to more loans getting funded on the platform.

 >
 Kyle was brought on to consult on some Product Marketing work at Kiva.
 Even though it was a brand new function, he dove right in, building trust and strong working rapport with his Product and channel marketing counterparts.